jekyllt/jasper/README.md

 This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll inspired by the work of [Kasper](https://github.com/rosario/kasper).

-You might well ask at this point why bother making a new jekyll clone of Ghost's Casper theme?
+You might well ask at this point why bother making a new Casper's clone?
-Although this is inspired by Kasper, there are some *additional* features, making this port closer to the original theme.
+Although this is inspired by Kasper, there are some *additional* features which make this port closer to the original theme.

 The main difference to the original is still the fact that Jasper expects a single author.
 With a